 The remaining three Amazon/Twitch games scheduled are Everton vs Southampton (9th July), Watford vs Newcastle (11th July) and Sheffield United v Everton (20th July).

 Take a look below and make sure you know how to catch the Premier League on Amazon Prime Video and Twitch.

-How to watch Premier League live streams on Amazon Prime Video in 4K
+How to watch Amazon/Twitch Premier League live streams in the UK

-All of the games on 26th-27th December 2019 will be televised on Prime and all you need to do is log into the Prime Video app on your smart TV, mobile phone, tablet, games console or set-top box and select your match.
+All of the Amazon games in June/July 2020 will be streamed on Prime Video.
+All you need to do is log into the Prime Video app on your smart TV, mobile phone, tablet, games console or set-top box and select your match.
 You can also log in using a web browser on a laptop or elsewhere by navigating to the Prime Video website.
 If you can't see the live sport available, then make sure you update your device to the latest software version.

 Viewers will be able to pause and rewind games as well as start from kick-off in case you happen to clip the beginning.
 Full match replays are enabled from midnight on the day of the game.

 You can get three months free when you sign up to a year-long plan, bringing VPN access to smart devices including the Amazon Fire TV Stick, laptops, TVs and both Android and iOS mobiles and tablets.
 Express also offers a 30-day money-back guarantee.View Deal

 Fixtures: Premier League live streams on Prime Video